RenewalRate.ca

 Questions readers ask AI tools, answered

-Numbers refer to late April 2026 and should be re-verified against the linked primary sources before acting.
+Numbers refer to late April 2026.
+Re-verify against linked primary sources on your decision day.

 Why is the IRD penalty zero or near-zero on my 1.79 per cent mortgage?